uccser/cs-field-guide/text/README.md

 # Text Folder

 This folder stores all the text used to create the Computer Science Field Guide.
-The folders are setup in the same directory structure as the output, as hosted on [csfieldguide.org.nz](http://www.csfieldguide.org.nz/).
+Each language is stored in a separate folder using the language code ([a list of language codes is available here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).

-The landing page is created from the HTML templates using Jinja2
+The source folder directory structure will be the same for website output, with Markdown files converted to HTML files.